-The ASPIS chemical selection working group is co-chaired by Drs.
-Mathieu Vinken (ONTOX) and Jonathan Freedman (PrecisionTox).
+The ASPIS chemical selection working group (CSWG) is co-chaired by Prof. Mathieu Vinken (ONTOX) and Prof. Jonathan Freedman (PrecisionTox).

 The CSWG includes members from the three consortia and the Joint Research Centre.
 This working group aims to coordinate chemical selection among the ASPIS partners.
 Through this coordinated effort, the CSWG plans to minimise duplication of efforts, compound purchasing and identify inter-consortia activities.